Undergraduate Course: Critical Analysis (PSYL10102)

 - To show how design principles and statistics are applied in psychological research and how research is actually done

 - To encourage careful, deep consideration the value of published research studies

-The course's aims will be achieved principally via tutorials with groups of approximately 10 students, plus one lecture at the beginning of each semester.
+The course's aims will be achieved principally via tutorials, plus one lecture at the beginning of each semester.

 The semester 1 lecture will provide students with a basic framework for how to approach a research paper.
 The semester 2 lecture will focus on how to evaluate the value of the research a paper reports, building on the skills developed in semester 1.